Mari-Rae Sopper

-Early life
+Early life and education

 Sopper was born on June 19, 1966, to Marion and Bill Sopper.
 She was a native of Inverness, Illinois.
-She attended William Fremd High School in Palatine, Illinois and was a stand-out gymnast.
+She attended William Fremd High School in Palatine, Illinois, and was a stand-out gymnast.

 Sopper enrolled at Iowa State University and walked-on to their women's gymnastics team as a freshman.
 She was placed on scholarship for her final three years, culminating in being named "Most Valuable Gymnast" as a senior.
 She graduated from Iowa State University in 1988 with a bachelor's degree in exercise science.

 Sopper went on to attend the University of North Texas, where she graduated with a master's degree in athletic administration in 1993.
 She earned her J.D. from the University of Denver College of Law in 1996.

 Career

 In 1996, Sopper moved to Washington, D.C. and worked for the Judge Advocate General's Corps, U.S. Navy as a lieutenant.
 She worked for four years in this capacity before leaving for Schmeltzer Aptaker & Shepard.
 While working, Sopper continued to be involved with gymnastics and served on the coaching staffs of the United States Naval Academy women's gymnastics club team and at George Washington University.

 Sopper was appointed as the head coach for UC Santa Barbara Gauchos' women's gymnastics team on August 31, 2001.
 UC Santa Barbara, just days earlier on August 10, had announced the immediate discontinuation of the program, but it was re-instated on August 13.
 Despite a pay-cut of over 70%, a salary of $98,000 as a lawyer to her new $28,000 women's gymnastics salary, and UC Santa Barbara officials stating the program's termination in a year, Sopper agreed to take the job.
-She was aboard American Airlines Flight 77 en route to Los Angeles International Airport to begin her new career; however, the plane was hijacked and deliberately crashed into The Pentagon.
-Her remains were later recovered and identified.
-She was laid to rest in Arlington National Cemetery.